jalejo37/Checkout_submission/README.md

 3. The certificate material is stored in Key Vault.
 4. The Function App has a system assigned managed identity.
 5. Azure RBAC grants that identity permission to read the trusted CA certificate secret from Key Vault.
-6. The certificate module outputs a versionless Key Vault secret URI for the CA certificate.
-7. The environment layer passes that secret URI into the Function App module.
-8. The Function App uses a Key Vault reference in `MTLS_CA_CERT_PEM` so the application can read the CA certificate through a normal app setting.
+6. The Function App uses a Key Vault reference in `MTLS_CA_CERT_PEM` so the application can read the CA certificate through a normal app setting.
-9. At runtime, the function code validates the presented client certificate against that trusted CA certificate.
+7. At runtime, the function code validates the presented client certificate against that trusted CA certificate.

-This means the code still reads `MTLS_CA_CERT_PEM` as an environment variable, but the value now comes from a Key Vault reference backed by managed identity and Azure RBAC rather than being passed directly from Terraform output.

 ## Why Private DNS Zones Are Needed

 - A private endpoint gives a service a private IP address, but clients still need DNS to resolve the service name to that private IP instead of a public address.
 - The private DNS zone is linked to the VNet, which allows resources in that linked private network to resolve the service privately.
-- In this submission, private DNS is used for both the Function App private endpoint and the Key Vault private endpoint.
+- Private DNS is used for both the Function App private endpoint and the Key Vault private endpoint.

 ## Setup and Deployment Guide